Blendify/blender-manual/blender_docs/manual/editors/info/file.rst

       This will open an automatically saved file to :doc:`recover </troubleshooting/recover>` it.
 Save :kbd:`Ctrl-S`
-   :doc:`Save </files/files/save>` the current blend-file.
+   :ref:`Save <files-blend-save>` the current blend-file.
 Save As :kbd:`Shift-Ctrl-S`
-   Opens the File Browser to specify file name and location of :doc:`save </files/files/save>`.
+   Opens the File Browser to specify file name and location of :ref:`save <files-blend-save>`.
 Save Copy
-   :doc:`Saves </files/files/save>` a copy of the current file.
+   :ref:`Saves <files-blend-save>` a copy of the current file.
 Defaults
    Save User Settings :kbd:`Ctrl-U`
       Saves the current scene and preferences to the :doc:`startup.blend </getting_started/configuration/defaults>` file.